dhis2/dhis2-docs/src/commonmark/en/content/android/new-visual-configurations.md

 >
 > - Long press in your wallpaper
 > - Select Widgets
-> - Look for the DHIS2 Widget
+> - Look for the DHIS 2 Widget
 > - Select
 >
 > It will add a shortcut to your app.